neondatabase/neon/docs/rfcs/033-timeline-archive.md

 The condition for offload is simple:
  - a `Timeline` object exists with state `Archived`
- - the timeline does not have any non-offloaded children
+ - the timeline does not have any non-offloaded children.

+ Regarding the condition that children must be offloaded, this will always be eventually true, because we enforce at the API level that children of archived timelines must themselves be archived, and all archived timelines will eventually be offloaded.

 Offloading a timeline is simple:
 - Read the timeline's attributes that we will store in its offloaded state (especially its logical size)